danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 ## Evaluation

-To test some the ideas described, collect additional findings and have a starting point for possible further implementations, the prototype for the enforced named arguments form feature was developed.
+The prototype for the enforced named arguments form feature was developed to test some ideas, collect additional findings, and provide a starting point for possible further implementations.

-A prototype here is a version of a Kotlin compiler, with modifications made to support the new feature.
-The feature can possibly be covered by tests and different benchmarks in the prototype, but still have poor code quality and/or questionable design choices.
-Apart from that, it may not work or be untested for some specific cases, which are mostly noted in the corresponding part.
+A prototype here is a version of a Kotlin compiler with modifications made to support the new feature.
+The feature can be covered by tests and different benchmarks in the prototype, but it can have poor code quality and/or questionable design choices.
+It may not work or be untested for some specific cases, which are primarily noted in the corresponding part.

 ### Prototypes implemented

-It was decided, that annotations is not a scope of our work for that moment, and the idea with inserting variadic arguments seems to be too hacky to implement, therefore we decided to go on with the prototype with a new keyword.
-For now we decided to add only a keyword to enforce the named form of arguments, applicable to arguments, but this behaviour can easily be extended.
-Here we will provide the details for the implementation.
+It was decided that annotations were not a scope of our work for that moment, and the idea of inserting variadic arguments seemed to be too hacky to implement.
+Therefore, we decided to go on with the prototype with a new keyword.
+We decided to add only a keyword to enforce the named form of arguments, applicable to arguments, but this behaviour can easily be extended.
+Here, we will provide the details for the implementation.

 #### Via new keyword

 As we decided to introduce a new soft keyword, the work affected parsing, then the FIR node for value parameters, and then --- the process of function call resolution, namely the mapping of call arguments to function parameters.

 For the parsing stage, we needed to add a new soft keyword and make it applicable to function parameters, making it a modifier keyword.
-The keyword was integrated into the parser smoothly, as there already were keywords that act as parameter modifiers, such as `vararg` and `noinline`.
+The keyword was integrated into the parser smoothly, as keywords already act as parameter modifiers, such as `vararg` and `noinline`.
 Therefore, this part of the task was to add our new keyword, `enf`, to the others.

-On the listing here one can see how the introduced keyword looks in use:
+On the listing here, one can see how the introduced keyword looks in use:

 ```kotlin
 fun callMe(regular: Int, enf other: Int) {}